Purdue I-EaT Swallowing Research Laboratory Director

 To learn more about the research programs Dr. Malandraki leads, please select the Our Research link on the top of the page.

 Dr. Malandraki’s academic and research contributions have resulted in multiple honors and awards through the years, including the 2011 Early Career Contributions in Research Award by the American Speech Language and Hearing Association (ASHA), and the 2014 Diana Bracco Outstanding Board Specialty Certification Award.
-More recently her team was awarded the Best Abstract and Oral Presentation Award at the 2017 Congress of the European Society of Swallowing Disorders (ESSD).
+Her team was awarded the Best Abstract and Oral Presentation Award at the 2017 Congress of the European Society of Swallowing Disorders (ESSD).
+More recently, Dr. Malandraki was awarded the 2019 NIH NIBIB R21 Trailblazer Award as well as the Purdue University 2019 College of Health and Human Sciences Early Career Research Achievement Award.

 She was also instrumental in establishing the Purdue I-EaT clinic on campus.
 Since 2015, she has served on the Editorial Board for ASHA’s SIG13 Perspectives in Swallowing and Swallowing Disorders journal, and from 2016-2018 she served on the Dysphagia Research Society Board (as a Councilor).
 She currently serves on the Editorial Board for the Journal of Speech Language Hearing Sciences and as guest Editor for AJSLP.